molview/molview/WISHLIST.md

 - Create MolView for Android and iOS using CocoonJS
 - Investigate Mathematica features
 - Add plugin framework and developer SDK

+- Create 'A nano tale', an interactive eBook with stunning MolView graphics